cadihowley/cadihowley.github.io/writing/tutorial.md

 ````
 ubuntu@ubuntu:~$
 ````
 This is the command line.
 The ```~``` means you are in  the home directory.
-For more information on the command line and how it works, this [excellent article](#) is a good reference.
+For more information on the command line and how it works, this [excellent article](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) is a good reference.

 >:exclamation: **Important**
 >
 > Before proceeding further:
 >
->It is important if you are using an SSD to ensure the Raspberry Pi will use the SSD instead of the microSD when it boots.
+>If you are using an SSD, it is importan to ensure that the Raspberry Pi will use the SSD instead of the microSD when it boots.
 >
 > When you start a new connection to the Pi, there is a line in the terminal that says ```Usage of /:```.
 This shows how much space is available on the drive.
 Use this information to see which drive it has booted into.
 >
-> By default, the Pi boots from a partition called "writeable".
-However, if you have both the SD card and the SSD connected and they both have "writeable" partitions, the pi will boot into whichever volume it picks up first.
+> By default, the Raspberry Pi boots from a partition called "writeable".
+However, if you have both the SD card and the SSD connected and they both have "writeable" partitions, the Pi will boot into whichever volume it picks up first.
 To prevent this from happening, enter the following into the command line:
 >
 > ````bash
 > lsblk -o +LABEL